Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 Above command, search for files and get a list of all files in a directory in PowerShell.

-Using -Filter parameter to get list of all files from subdirectories that match filter *.txt
+Use the PowerShell Get-ChildItem command with the -Filter parameter to get a list of all files from subdirectories that match filter *.txt.

 PS D:\Temp> Get-ChildItem -Filter *.txt -Recurse

-Above Get-ChildItem command using Recurse parameter to recursively iterate in folder and subfolders and filter parameter with *.txt to get only *.txt file extension files only.
+The above Get-ChildItem command uses the Recurse parameter to recursively iterate in folders and subfolders and the Filter parameter with *.txt to get only *.txt file extension files only.

-Above PowerShell script find files recursively with extension.
+The above PowerShell script finds files recursively with extension.

-Cool Tip: Replace text in string using PowerShell!
+Cool Tip: Replace text in a string using PowerShell!

 PS D:\Temp> Get-ChildItem -Recurse | Where {$_.Name -match 'Replace'} | Select Fullname